The spring intensive is open to students who are new to Islamic Patterns, as well as those with some previous experience.

 The course culminates with each student creating a final piece of work in a traditional medium.

-Week 2 offers an opportunity for students, who already have some experience of constructing geometric and arabesque patterns, to gain a deeper understanding of the principles underlying a range of designs found within the Maghreb and Andalucia.
+Week 2 offers an opportunity for students, who already have some experience of constructing geometric and arabesque patterns, to gain a deeper understanding of the principles underlying a range of designs found within Persia.

 (Week 2 can be taken as a stand-alone module for those who have already completed an introductory course, or have an equivalent level of experience)